-In addition to the need for survival, now there is a need for safety.
-The toddler realizes that it is safe in his family.
-It trusts the father that he is always there to capture him when it leaps, to defend her against the ghosts and serpents under the bed.
+In addition to the need for survival, there now is a need for safety.
+The toddler realizes that it is safe in its family.
+It trusts that the father is always there to capture it when it leaps, to defend it against the ghosts and serpents under the bed.

 The child can now go on a journey of discovery and live out a need for adventure and power.
 This will make the child’s world bigger, with new dangers and new demands.